 Though the main occupation of the people is cultivation, in recent years industries and services are also competing with this ancient occupation.
-There have been 24 red categories, 52 orange categories and 8 green category industries, which are classified, based on the nature of hazardness by TNPCB.
+There have been 24 red categories, 52 orange categories and 8 green category Industries, which are classified, based on the nature of hazardness by TNPCB.
 Red category industries are mostly chemicals, textiles and pharmaceutical industries.
 Talaiyattu and Sivagiri are the air pollution stressed areas with major air pollutant being particulate pollutant and odour.

 The ground water in this district is generally good.
-But surface water quality in areas around Cheranmadevi, the Ambasamudram and Papanasam is affected by the discharges from textiles and paper industries.
-The groundwater in the towns of Tirunelveli-Palayamkottai, to some extent is contaminated by the municipal and industrial discharges.
-Effluents from the mills are also being let out in to the Thamiraparani River.
-The public sector companies located in Tirunelveli, Papanasam and Tenkasi also effluents discharge the into the Thamiraparani and Chitaru rivers.
+But surface water quality in around Cheranmadevi. the areas Ambasamudram and Papanasam is affected by the discharges from textiles and paper industries.
+The groundwater with in the towns of Tirunelveli-Palayamkottai, to some extent, contaminated by the municipal and industrial discharges.
+Effluents from the mills are also being lead in to the Thamiraparani River.
+The public sector companies located in Tirunelveli, Papanasam and Tenkasi also discharg the effluents into the Thamiraparani and Chitaru.

 Power generation is mainly through hydro power in this district and there is no data available on hot water discharge.
 Total consumption of electricity for 2011-12 was 1199 mw.
-Domestic usage accounts for 49.84% followed by miscellaneous usage with 25.6%; industries 6.8%; public lighting and public works 6.49%.
+Domestic usage accounts for 49.84% followed by miscellaneous usage with 25.6%; industrie 6.8%; public lighting and public works 6.49%.
 Tirunelveli district has achieved 100% electrification even prior to 1986.
+All the villages in the district are electrified.